max-back/Dev-slack-slavik/README.md

 Used by the CLI to interact with the project's SDK dependencies.
 It contains script hooks that are executed by the CLI and implemented by the SDK.

+### `/assets`

+Used for storing static assets like images, CSS, and JavaScript files.
+This directory currently stores the users-examples.json file, which is used to control who is allowed to contribute to a particular Github repository.

+To use it, create a `users.json` file and fill in the details similar to the example.

 ### `/functions`